Beloth/Ostston/Next/Notes.md

         Stability
         Regulate
 * Breaking 1 power cluster weakens the barrier in that section.
 Need to break several inorder to alow the ghost through

-####Prison section

-#####Large prison cell
-* 30+ prisoners
-  * Perception check
-    * 10+ all look to be sitting docilely on the floor
-    * 15+ You notice that they all have those slave collars on.

-#####Prisoner
-* Archanist Shaniera
-  * Chained to the wall.
-  * Dried blood on the side of her face
-  * Ripped clothes
-* She looks up when you approachs her face full of dispair.
-Her eyes widen with surprise and you see hope suddenly appear.
-* "I was studing the orb.
-The lack of activity must have lulled the guards into a snese of security because I received no warning."
-With tears in her eyes "My apprentices were swiftly killed and I was overwhelmed and bound with these manacle.
-They seen to surpress any magical ability I have"
-* I recognised several of the assaliants as members of Lord Tanafrey's household guard.

-######Shaniera's chains
-* No lock.
-* Metal manacles have runes across them feintly glowing
-* Magic inhibiting manacles
-* Need to find the release "key" which on of the fanatics has or could release her by cutting off her hands...
-* Investigation check
-  * 10+ the manacles are also indestructable
-  * 15+ The chains aren't

-####Armory

-* Chain armour, weapons - spears, swords etc
-* Charged Scimatar

 ####Main Room